-The philosophy of our executive compensation program is to provide a compelling, dynamic, market-based total compensation program tied to performance and aligned with our shareholders' interests.
+The philosophy of our executive compensation program supports our efforts to provide a compelling, dynamic, market-based total compensation program tied to performance and aligned with our shareholders' interests.
 Our goal is to ensure our Company has the talent it needs to maintain sustained long-term performance for our shareholders and employees.
+We believe our pay practices are aligned with our pay for performance philosophy and emphasize our commitment to sound compensation and governance practices.
 The guiding principles that help us achieve these goals are:

 Recruit and retain Our program is designed to allow us to recruit effectively in the highly competitive labor market in which we compete and retain top talent for our critical roles.
-In particular, given the unique nature of our business as the first commercialized oncology medical device company, we believe that it is critical that we recruit and retain very talented individuals to help us continue to grow and optimize our business model.
+In particular, given the unique nature of our business as the first commercialized oncology medical device company, we believe that it is critical that we recruit and retain very talented individuals to help us continue to grow and optimize our business model and cancer therapy.
 Pay for performance A significant portion of our executives' compensation is tied to the performance of our Company, rewarding executives for progress towards our strategic and operational goals and reducing pay earned to the extent goals are not achieved.
 Aligned with strategy Our compensation program is designed to be aligned with our Company strategies.
 Aligned with shareholders Our compensation program, through both design and payouts, is structured to be aligned with the long-term interests of our shareholders.
 Reinforce succession planning We believe that our compensation program plays a key role in making sure we have the talent we need for long-term success and to deliver against our strategic operating plan.
 Data-driven decision making We design our executive compensation program and make pay decisions considering a balance of information.
 Given the locations of our executives in Israel and the United States, we benchmark not only against our peers but also in consideration of customary executive compensation practices in Israel and the United States.